sbc77/dbBus/README.md

 ``` C#
 await bus.Publish(new MyMessage());
 ```
-... or you can use bus via constructor dependency injection.
+... or you can use bus via constructor dependency injection:

 ``` C#
 public class MyAwesomeClass